 This antique mall on 23rd street has 11,000 square feet of antiques and collectibles sold by some of the finest vendors in Oklahoma.
 Owners Bill and Denny McConnell opened their store in 1989, so the 23rd Street Antique Mall is somewhat of an institution in OKC.
 As one of Oklahoma’s premiere antique stores, it has won awards from the Oklahoman, the Oklahoma Gazette and Oklahoma Magazine.

 The name of this store is definitely an attention-grabber.
 Owners Curran and Marymar Fudge opened DPS in 2019.
-They source antiques and architectural pieces from around the world and sell them at their store on Linwood Blvd and on their robust website.
+They source antiques and architectural pieces from around the world and sell them at their store on Linwood Boulevard and on their robust website.
 What makes their store unique is their large inventory of vintage hardware, lighting fixtures, stained glass, doors and architectural pieces you can't find anywhere else.
 If you are remodeling and want an “old world” feel, check out Dead People's Stuff.

 You won’t leave this vintage mall empty-handed.
 Decades Revisited, on NW 39th Street, has vintage items, retro furniture, mid-century modern pieces, repurposed vintage and everything in between.
 Take a stroll through dozens of booths from over 20 vendors, and you will find something eclectic you love.
+In May of this year, they nearly doubled in size.
+So it's worth checking out if you haven't recently.

-Also located on Western Avenue is Mockingbird Manor.
+Recently relocated to Wilshire Boulevard is Mockingbird Manor.
 This home décor store is an even mix of vintage and new furnishings, along with candles, clothes and knickknacks.
 Mockingbird Manor used to be a home and it was renovated to house 31 vendors in every nook and cranny.